Hydroxylamine

-Hydroxylamine (also known as Hydroxyammonia) is an inorganic compound with the formula NH2OH|auto=1.
-The material is a white crystalline, hygroscopic compound.
-Hydroxylamine is almost always provided and used as an aqueous solution.
-It is consumed almost exclusively to produce Nylon-6.
-It is also an intermediate in biological nitrification.
+Hydroxylamine (also known as hydroxyammonia) is an inorganic compound with the chemical formula NH2OH|auto=1.
+The compound exists as hygroscopic colorless crystals.
+Hydroxylamine is almost always provided and used as an aqueous solution or more often as one of its salts such as hydroxylammonium sulfate, a water-soluble solid.

+Hydroxylamine and its salts are consumed almost exclusively to produce Nylon-6.
 The oxidation of NH3 to hydroxylamine is a step in biological nitrification.